A Brief History of Citrus

 Traverse Citrus

-Traverse Citrus represents a continuation of that long horticultural tradition.
+Traverse Citrus represents a continuation of agricultural innovation tradition.

 Situated along the shores of Grand Traverse Bay, our work focuses on cultivating and installing premium container citrus and tropical fruit trees suited for northern climates.
 Each tree is selected not only for fruit production, but for its architectural presence, fragrance, and seasonal character.